nag9s/Ethereum-Notes/smart-contracts/change.md

-Once a smart contract is deployed - how we could make a change
+Once a smart contract is deployed - how we could make a change -we cant change them once deployed, so be careful.